Basnyat family: Birangana (Heroine) Shoorprabha

 In the meantime, news came to the Gorkha Palace from the battlefront that Gorkhali forces were losing the war due to the shortage of food and water for the warriors.
 There were almost no male members in Gorkha at that time to send the re-enforcement with food and water.
 A group of courageous women led by the wife of Kaji Ranarudra Shah and Shoorprabha Basnyat with swords in them went to the battlefield in Siranchowk to distribute food and water to the fighters.
 According to Bhasha Vamsabali, this group of women went up to Chhoprak to distribute eleven sacks of bitten rice (chiura) and "khudo" or "shakhar" (molasis) to the fighters.
 We can see from this incident that to what extent Gorkhali women were patriotic in times of need.
-Shoorprabha sent her elder sons Nahar Singh, Kehar Singh and 10 and a half years old son Abhiman Singh to the battle (Yogi Naraharinath (Ed.), Gorkhaliharuko Sainik Itihas, Yog Pracharini Kashi, 2011 BS p.
+Shoorprabha sent her elder sons Nahar Singh, Kehar Singh and 10 1/2 years old son Abhiman Singh to the battle (Yogi Naraharinath (Ed.), Gorkhaliharuko Sainik Itihas, Yog Pracharini Kashi, 2011 BS p.
 3.) and she herself went with sacks of food to help Gorkha forces so that it wins the battle.
 Thus Gorkha won the battle of Siranchok.
 This is why Shoorprabha was called Birangana (a Hero) in the history of modern Nepal because she was inspiring everybody for the unification of Nepal.
 Some historians believe that her name was only "Prabha" but "Shoor" (brave) was added later to her name because of her proven courage.

 Former Vice-Chancellor of Tribhuvan University late Sardar Rudra Raj Pandey was a famous historical drama writer.
 He wrote a drama on Shoorprabha and her orphan sons, who met with King Prithvi Narayan Shah after Shivaram Singh was killed in the battle.

 Similarly, famous historian Yogi Naraharinath has compared Shoorprabha with other great mothers who inspired their sons thus:

 "Gorkhali brave men and women are very efficient in attacking enemies with Khukuris in their both hands.
 They do not know how to retreat and bow to others (enemy).
 This education is imparted by brave mothers to their sons in their own Gorkhali language like Pandavas got their lessons from their mother Kunti, Shivaji from his mother Jijabai, Prithvi Narayan from mother Chandraprabha and Nahar, Kehar, Abhiman and Dhaukal from their mother Shoorprabha.
 As such, the descendants of Gorkha will continue to get such lessons in their mothers’ language till Moon, Sun and Earth exist in the world."